Cytokines for Treatment of Acute Exposure to

 - Lactation

-- Risk Summary for Neupogen
+- Risk Summary for Neupogen and Nypozi

 - There is published literature documenting transfer of filgrastim into human milk.
 There are a few case reports describing the use of filgrastim in breastfeeding patients with no adverse effects noted in the infants.
 There are no data on the effects of filgrastim on milk production.
 Other filgrastim products are secreted poorly into breast milk, and filgrastim products are not absorbed orally by neonates.
-The developmental and health benefits of breastfeeding should be considered along with the breastfeeding parent's clinical need for Neupogen and any potential adverse effects on the breastfed child from Neupogen or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the breastfeeding parent's clinical need for Neupogen or Nypozi and any potential adverse effects on the breastfed child from Neupogen or Nypozi, or from the underlying maternal condition.

 - Risk Summary for Neulasta, Udenyca, Stimufend, and Ziextenzo